Introduction To Chronic Kidney Disease

 Our kidneys are made up of a million filtering units known as nephrons.
 All the nephrons include a filter called the glomerulus that filters blood and a tubule that removes wastes.
 The filtration speed of human kidneys is called the glomerular filtration rate (GFR).
 The GFR rate becomes low if your kidney is damaged or going through chronic kidney disease stages.

 At this stage, the glomerular filtration rate (GFR) is above 90 ml/min and there are no signs of kidney damage or dysfunction.
-During this stage, it is important to take preventive measures to slow down or stop any further damage to the kidneys.
+During the early ckd stage, it is important to take preventive measures to slow down or prevent acute kidney injury.
 Through lifestyle modifications stage 1 chronic kidney disease can be cured.
 It includes avoiding smoking and drinking alcohol, maintaining a healthy weight, and eating a plant-based diet.
-It is also important to have regular check-ups with your doctor to monitor your kidney health and catch any potential problems early on.
+It is also important to consult your doctor for proper treatment of chronic kidney disease.
+It will help monitor your kidney health and catch any potential problems early on.

 Stage 1 Kidney Disease Treatment